RoundtableHold/roundtablehold.github.io/README.md

 13. Hit create pull request
 14. I will look them over and add them to the website if they are good.
 15. Thanks for contributing!

+## Recommended Working Environment

+You are welcome to use whatever software you want to edit the site.
+But if you are unsure or want a seemless editing environment this is what I recommend.

+Get [VSCode](https://code.visualstudio.com/).
+Then click File -> Open Folder and navigate to `tracker`.
+Press `ctrl+P` and type or paste in `ext install ritwickdey.liveserver`.
+Press `ctrl+P` again and type or paste in `ext install emeraldwalk.RunOnSave`.
+Click `Go Live` in the bottom right corner on the blue bar.
+Click `View -> Output` then in the dropdown on the right select `Run On Save`.
+Whenever you save a `.yaml` file the webpage should automatically refresh.
+If there is an error it will appear at the bottom describing what you did wrong.
+You may need to run `generate.bat` once to get the correct dependencies installed.